AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ValueSequence_1/GetEnumerator.md

 ValueSequence&lt;TDataType>.GetEnumerator Method
 ================================================
-AutomationML 2.1 APIGets the enumerator for this sequence which enumerates the [Values][1].
+Gets the enumerator for this sequence which enumerates the [Values][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)